Are Psychedelics Legal in Venezuela?

 Similar to most countries, LSD is banned in Venezuela.
 This psychedelic has no specific amount considered as “personal use” by this country’s drug laws, so it is unclear which penalties if any, you would receive for possession.

-There are numerous LSD analogs available on the market today which are not listed as illegal in Venezuela.
+There are numerous LSD analogs available on the market today that are not listed as illegal in Venezuela.
 However, it’s not clear how Venezuelan authorities view these compounds.
 It’s very likely you’ll experience legal trouble if caught with any lysergamide psychedelics.

 Is DMT Legal in Venezuela?